tfsoares/docker-noflo-runtime-js/README.md

 # docker-noflo-runtime-js (WIP)
-This is work in progress and not usable by others just now.
-But plan is to improve it until it's of use for others.
+This is work in progress and not very helpful for others just now.
+But plan is to improve it until it's of use for other developers.
-Also there shall be a version for X86 in addition to the current ARM version.
+Also there shall be a version for X86 in addition to the current ARM (Raspberry Pi) version.